Nostalgicord/Frontend-Server/README.md

 ## Compiling and using

-Be sure that port 4000 is open.
+Be sure that port 4000 is open. (or change it in config.yaml)

 1. Compile, go to the root directory and run